GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation: Introduction

 \section{Introduction}

-\IEEEPARstart{L}{ocalization} is an essential functionality for many spatial-aware applications, such as autonomous driving, UAV navigation and augmented reality (AR).
+\IEEEPARstart{L}{ocalization} is an essential functionality for many spatial-aware applications, such as autonomous driving, \ac{UAV} navigation and \ac{AR}.
 Estimating system states with various sensors has been widely studied for decades.
 Among these, the sensor fusion approach has been more and more popular in recent years.
 Due to the complementary properties provided by heterogeneous sensors, sensor fusion algorithms can significantly improve the accuracy and robustness of the state estimation system.

-The camera provides rich visual information with only a low cost and small footprint, thus attracts much attention from both computer vision and robotics area.
-Combining with a MEMS IMU, which offers high frequency and outlier-free inertial measurement, Visual-Inertial Navigation (VIN) algorithms can often achieve high accuracy and be more robust in complex environments.
-Nevertheless, both camera and IMU operate in the local frame and it has been proven that the VIN system has four unobservable directions\cite{huang2014towards}, namely $x$, $y$, $z$ and $yaw$.
+The camera provides rich visual information with only a low cost and small footprint, thus attracting much attention from both computer vision and robotics area.
+Combined with a MEMS IMU, which offers high frequency and outlier-free inertial measurement, \ac{VIN} algorithms can often achieve high accuracy and be more robust in complex environments.
+Nevertheless, both camera and IMU operate in the local frame and it has been proven that the \ac{VIN} system has four unobservable directions\cite{huang2014towards}, namely $x$, $y$, $z$ and $yaw$.
 Thus the odometry drift is inevitable for any VIN system.
-On the other hand, Global Navigation Satellite System (GNSS) provides a drift-free and global-aware solution for localization tasks, thus has been extensively used in various scenarios.
-GNSS signal is freely available and conveys the range information between the receiver and satellites.
-With at least 4 satellites being tracked simultaneously, the receiver is able to obtain its unique coordinate under the global Earth frame.
-Considering the complementary characteristics between VIN and GNSS system, it seems natural that improvements can be made by fusing information from both systems together.
+On the other hand, \ac{GNSS} provides a drift-free and global-aware solution for localization tasks, and has been extensively used in various scenarios. \ac{GNSS} signal is freely available and conveys the range information between the receiver and satellites.
+With at least 4 satellites being tracked simultaneously, the receiver is able to obtain its unique coordinate in the global Earth frame.
+Considering the complementary characteristics between the \ac{VIN} and \ac{GNSS} system, it seems natural that improvements can be made by fusing information from both systems together.